Jang-woo-AnnaSoft/execution-state-preflight/README.md

 }
 ```

+`advisory_notes` carries the provider's `description`.
+It's recorded and handed to the model, and it is not part of the gate — natural language can't be enforced, so pretending otherwise would put an unverifiable condition in a verifying position.

 Three properties hold across the chain:

 **Values are read, never produced.** Whether a condition holds is answered by observation, not by the model's reasoning.